 Distinguished Shareholders, Ladies and Gentlemen,

-It gives me great pleasure to welcome you to the 2015 Annual General Meeting of our company, UAC OF NIGERIA PLC and to present to you the Annual Report of the Company for the financial year ended 31st December 2017.
+I am delighted to welcome you to the 2018 Annual General Meeting of our Company, UAC OF NIGERIA PLC, at which I would present to you the Annual Report and Financial Statements of the Company for the financial year ended 31st December 2017.
 Before doing so, please permit me to highlight a few aspects of the business environment that significantly affected our performance in the year under review.

 ECONOMIC AND BUSINESS ENVIRONMENT